AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 Normally the Scene Master will auto-reverse so you can just keep presetting new states, moving the fader alternately up and down.
-You can also set it to require you to move it back to zero each time - press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) then the <strong>Select</strong> button of the master to change the options:
+You can also set it to require you to move it back to zero each time - press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) then the **Select** button of the master to change the options:

--   <Keys.SoftKey>Auto Commit and Invert</Keys.SoftKey> Commits the changes once the fader has reached the end of travel.
+-   &nbsp;<Keys.SoftKey>Auto Commit and Invert</Keys.SoftKey> Commits the changes once the fader has reached the end of travel.
 You can then preset a new state and fade the fader the other way to output it.

--   <Keys.SoftKey>Auto Commit</Keys.SoftKey> You always have to fade from 0 to 100% to output the
+-   &nbsp;<Keys.SoftKey>Auto Commit</Keys.SoftKey> You always have to fade from 0 to 100% to output the
     new state.
 The changes are committed at 100% and you then have to lower the fader to 0% to preset the next state.

--   <Keys.SoftKey>Manual Commit</Keys.SoftKey> The new state does not commit at 100% and if you move the fader back to 0 the output state will go back to what it was before.
+-   &nbsp;<Keys.SoftKey>Manual Commit</Keys.SoftKey> The new state does not commit at 100% and if you move the fader back to 0 the output state will go back to what it was before.
 You need to manually commit the changes using the grey button (the button can be changed using Key Profiles).